PunzGroup/punz/README.md

-PUNZ development tree
+yuge development tree

-PUNZ is a PoS-based cryptocurrency.
+yuge is a PoS-based cryptocurrency.